Report on the audit of the financial statements

-- Credit processing and approval: Sample testing of the requirements and processes set out in the Group’s internal policies and working instructions in relation to credit processing.
+- Credit processing and authorisation: Sample testing of the requirements and processes set out in the Group's internal policies and working instructions in relation to credit processing.
 We also tested that approvals were granted at the appropriate level of authority.

 Where significant judgement was required, we also challenged the decisions of those authorised to approve loans with our own critical opinion as part of our substantive tests of detail.
 Our tests of detail covered the following:

 - Sample-based testing of new business and loans at risk in the loan portfolio (including loans with individual loss allowances or indications of impairment) to evaluate whether additional loss allowances were needed.

 - Sample-based testing of the method used to calculate loss allowances on the loan portfolio in terms of its appropriateness and compliance with the policies and working instructions issued by the Group.

 The tests of key controls and tests of detail give us sufficient assurance to assess the valuation of the loans as adequate.